How do I register for a tax account?

 How do I add another tax account to my entity tax account?

-What Is the taxpayer ID type?
+What Is the Taxpayer ID type?

-If you are a Sole Proprietorship, the taxpayer ID type will be your Social Security Number.
-If you are a Corporation, Partnership, Single Member LLC, etc., the taxpayer ID type will be the Federal Employer ID Number.
+If you are a Sole Proprietorship, the Taxpayer ID type will be your Social Security Number.
+If you are a Corporation, Partnership, Single Member LLC, etc., the Taxpayer ID type will be the Federal Employer ID Number.

-What is a federal identification number (fein) and how do I receive one?
+What is a Federal Identification Number (FEIN) and how do I receive one?

 It is a nine-digit number assigned by the Internal Revenue Service (IRS).
 The IRS requires this number to identify taxpayers who must file various business tax returns.
-Apply for an FEIN online or contact the IRS at 1-800-829-1040.
+Apply for a FEIN online or contact the IRS at 1-800-829-1040.

-Yes, an FEIN is required to apply for an Alabama tax account, if the entity is a Corporation, Partnership, Single Member LLC, etc. If the entity is a sole proprietorship, then a Social Security Number (SSN) is required.
+Yes, a FEIN is required to apply for an Alabama tax account, if the entity is a Corporation, Partnership, Single Member LLC, etc. If the entity is a sole proprietorship, then a Social Security Number (SSN) is required.

-What is a charter number?
+What is a Charter Number?

 A Charter Number is received after registration with the Alabama Secretary of State (SOS) to transact business within the state.
 It is needed to complete the registration application.
 Learn more about a charter number or SOS information.